-Welcome to our Top 10 for Trans Youth and Families!
+Welcome to our Top 10 for Trans Youth, their parents, and Families!

 The process of working out your gender, as well as telling your family, can be a tricky one.
 Sometimes our whanau struggle to understand or accept this too.
 Sometimes they really want to support us, but they don’t know the right words, or have a really good way to think about it yet.